giventech/OAuth2SpringBoot/README.md

 ## TODO

  - [ ] Rewrite the Feature or epic statement
+ - [ ] Plan features in several branches or repositories
  - [ ] Proof reading
  - [ ] Organise link and ressources
  - [ ] Explain  spring boot facilitate the  imlementation of the solution